cbonoz/hedera21/README.md

 `/server/vocalcoin.js`: Generates the Vocalcoin token on the Hedera network using the Hedera Token Service (HTS).
 `/web`: Vocalcoin client website.
 Run with testnet backend - `yarn; yarn start`

+* Creating the token.
+From the server folder run: `server/vocalcoin.js`

+Pass the account id and key on the front end.
+If successful, balance should be fetched
+Create the first topic
+Subscribe to it
+Listen to incoming votes
+Give a vote and receive vocal

 ## Useful links

 - https://hedera.com/blog/get-started-with-the-hedera-token-service-part-1